kshitijverma18/Extendible-Hashing-with-GUI-Netbeans-/README.md

 ## Usage
 Download the code and run the project using netbeans.

-Keys : Enter values to be inserted.
+Keys : Enter values to be inserted. <br />
-Blocking factor : Maximum number of records in a block.
+Blocking factor : Maximum number of records in a block. <br />
-Display : Generates tables and shows how records are stored.
+Display : Generates tables and shows how records are stored. <br />
-Search : To check is a value is present in database.
+Search : To check is a value is present in database. <br />